yogeshhk/TeachingDataScience/Code/RasaWorkshop/exercises/exercises.md

 # Exercise

-This file contains the walkthrough of the exercise to be completed using this repository.
+This file contains the walk-through of the exercise to be completed using this repository.

 ## 1. Natural language understanding with Rasa 1.0